 “Not knowing many other games is a big competitive advantage for me.
 Other game designers obviously cannot contain themselves and play many other games, claiming that this is important for market research.
 Of course it is mainly for entertainment!
 By doing so, they spoil themselves with other people’s ideas.
 I believe that the evolution of the human brain is not entirely geared towards game design: the design process requires a lot of decisions, small ones as well and big ones, how to handle and how to solve many of the tricky game situations.
 Now, the human brain has evolved to learn from experience.
 In game design this means that if you already know the solution another designer has applied to a similar feature, the brain irresistibly meanders towards this solution.
 As I do not know these solutions, my brain is free to develop my own innovative ideas…”

-I understand where he is coming from, but I disagree with his assertions—even when it applies to his own work—and I find his comments more than a little condescending toward his competitors.
+I understand where he is coming from, but I disagree with his assertions—even when it applies to his own work—and I find his comments a bit condescending toward his competitors.

 Inspired and Challenged by What is Possible

 First of all, seeing and experiencing games from other designers gives us the opportunity to see what is possible.
 Would engineers have built rockets if they had not first seen airplanes take flight?
 For innovators, seeing what has been done before is inspiring, not limiting.